Up to 60% off sofas & mattresses — limited‑time deals.

 Off-gassing and ventilation

-• Unbox and ventilate the room well for the first several days.
+• ventilate the room well for the first several days,

-• If the sofa arrives tightly packaged, give it time to “air out” before guests sleep on it.
+• give the sofa time to air out before guests sleep on it, and

 Flame retardants and household exposure

-• Keep dust down in high-use rooms (HEPA vacuuming and damp dusting are practical).
+• keeping dust down in high-use rooms, and

 Safety with kids and guests

-• Open and close it slowly until you know the motion path.
+• open and close the bed slowly until you know the motion path,

-• Keep fingers clear around hinges and scissor joints.
+• keep fingers clear of hinges and scissor joints, and

-• Make sure the bed locks or rests securely when open.
+• make sure the bed rests securely when fully open.

 Budget, Value, and How to Shop Without Regret

-A sleeper sofa is rarely “cheap” once you include delivery, assembly, and the cost of getting it wrong.
+A sleeper sofa is rarely a cheap purchase once you include delivery, setup, and the cost of getting it wrong.

 Spend based on your use frequency